 Sales enablement automation

-Ten years ago, sales was a manual business.
+Ten years ago, sales were a manual business.
 Today, the reality is very different.
 Processes that were once manual can now be automated, which means sales reps can reach more prospects and speed up the sales cycle.

 Create email sequences

-With this approach, you can partially automate the process of booking sales meetings.
-When a sales rep sends an email, they can include a link that the lead can use to book a meeting with them.
+With this approach, you can partially automate booking sales meetings.
+When a sales rep sends an email, they can include a link the lead can use to book a meeting with them.
 Most sales enablement tools have a feature like this - the rep connects their calendar with the tool, and the lead can choose a time for a meeting that suits both of them.
 The rep is then alerted that the meeting is booked.
 With a tool like this, reps don't need to email back and forth with a prospect to find a suitable time.

 Implement direct messaging

 There's no better time to interact and chat with potential and existing customers than when they're on your .com/.xx.
 Providing a live chat on your website allows sales reps to interact with and guide interested contacts in real time.
 However, to avoid wasting sales reps' time with poorly-fitting contacts, the sales enablement team should use filtering criteria to ensure that the live chat boxes are only shown to high-quality leads.